kandu/charInfo_width/README.md

 # CharInfo\_width

-Determine column width of a character.
+Determine column width for a character.

 # How to use